 The overwhelming consensus in the content marketing universe is that video content is huge and only going to get huger.
+It is clearly one of the marketing trends to track.
 At the same time, YouTube basically owns the video-sharing platform universe.
 So if you're contemplating starting to create video content, or are creating it but looking for tips on how to do it best, or at least how not to botch the endeavor, it behooves you to learn about this platform and its ins and outs.

 What follows are some suggestions for using the world's biggest video-sharing platform to spread your brand, target your audience, and attract followers who just may become customers over time.
 There are also some suggestions on how to avoid some pitfalls that lead to videos languishing unwatched.
 Pay attention and you can set yourself apart from the competition.